-The transmission of diseases and parasites from salmon reared in aquaculture to the wild stocks is an area of considerable concern.
-Research on vectors for transmission, and methods to prevent and control disease and parasite outbreaks in aquaculture, should be encouraged.
+The transmission of diseases and parasites between salmon reared in aquaculture and the wild stocks is an area of considerable concern.
+Research on vectors for transmission, and methods to prevent and control disease and parasite outbreaks in wild salmon and in aquaculture, should be encouraged.